Opentrons/opentrons/api/docs/v2/moving_labware.rst

 .. versionadded:: 2.15

-If you try to move the plate to slot C1 or the Heater-Shaker module, you will get a ``LocationIsOccupiedError`` — C1 is occupied by the Heater-Shaker, and the Heater-Shaker is occupied by the adapter.
+If you try to move the plate to slot C1 or the Heater-Shaker module, the API will raise an error, because C1 is occupied by the Heater-Shaker, and the Heater-Shaker is occupied by the adapter.
 Only the adapter, as the topmost item in that stack, is unoccupied.

 Also note the ``hs_mod.open_labware_latch()`` command in the above example.
 To move labware onto or off of a module, you have to make sure that it's physically accessible:

     - For the Heater-Shaker, use :py:meth:`~.HeaterShakerContext.open_labware_latch`.
     - For the Thermocycler, use :py:meth:`~.ThermocyclerContext.open_lid`.

-If the labware is inaccessible, the API will raise a ``LabwareMovementNotAllowedError``.
+If the labware is inaccessible, the API will raise an error.

 The Off-Deck Location